 - Hard to adjust: As the panels are pre-built, they will not allow for adjustments to be made on-site.
 This can create a challenge for the builder and installer.

 - Harder to transport: Panels can be quite large and bulky, making them quite difficult to transport.
 This also leads to more costs being involved and risk of damage to a panel.

 - Finished look: As each panel is dictated by the shop drawing and made to exact measurements, express lines must be shown when installed.
 This can detract from the design intent and highlight slight inaccuracies.

-Manufacturers: Supawood Architectural Linings and Aktar are examples of manufactures that offer their system in Panel Systems.
+Manufacturers: Screenwood, Supawood Architectural Linings and Aktar are examples of manufactures that offer panel systems.

 How Sculptform Compares to Typical Panel and Stick Built Systems

 |Is the system modular?||No||Yes||Yes|

 |Is it easy to replace parts of the system?||No||Yes||Yes|